 The influence of the GPO Film Unit was extraordinary over its short life.
 Many of the team joined the Crown Film Unit or went on to production companies like Ealing Studios to use their innovative skills in feature films.

 Born during the Second World War, Howard was educated in Scotland and gained an MA from Trinity College, Dublin.
 In the 1960s he worked for UK and International Advertising Agencies before starting his own marketing and print company in Canterbury.
 His website on http://www.howardsmith.me.uk has full details.
 He was delighted to gain accreditation as an Arts Society lecturer in 2017.

-His lectures mainly cover an extraordinary thirty year period which saw immense change, ingenuity and creativity and set the theme of ‘Graphic Icons of the Twentieth Century’.
+His lecture mainly covers an extraordinary thirty year period which saw immense change, ingenuity and creativity and set the theme of ‘Graphic Icons of the Twentieth Century’.